nfourniol/patch_oracle/README.md

 example: oracle.patch.directory=36233126, 36233126 is the main directory inside p36233126_190000_Linux-x86-64_tstz43.zip.
 I didn't find another solution to find the right directory inside p36233126_190000_Linux-x86-64_tstz43.zip, but I you find a better solution, please submit it!

-## Troubleshoot
-At present, the Teams notification section is not fully functional, and an error needs to be corrected.

 ## Sources used as references for writing this script

 [Upgrade of database time zone](https://oracle-base.com/articles/misc/update-database-time-zone-file)